As the importance of shared ownership continues to grow, the regulation of Syndicates and Racing Clubs is a key priority for the BHA.

 As part of the registration process Syndicators are asked to list all members of the Syndicate and this should be kept up to date throughout the life of the Syndicate.

-In addition, any Syndicate which advertises for participation publicly or in which the Syndicator is paid for their role must adhere to the Syndicate Code of Conduct.
-Syndicators should note that from 1st May 2021 the Code of Conduct is set to change, more information can be found below.
+In addition, any Syndicate which advertises for participation publicly or where the Syndicator is paid for their role must adhere to the Syndicate Code of Conduct.

 Racing Clubs are a form of ownership where members enjoy some of the benefits of being a racehorse owner, except they do not have any ownership rights of the horse.
 Instead, the horse is owned/leased by the Racing Club itself.
 A Racing Club is managed and administered by the Club manager(s).
 Only individuals who want to set up or administer a Racing Club must register as a Sole/Company owner.
 It isn’t necessary for members of a Racing Club to register as owners.